gorda/istio.io/content/en/docs/tasks/security/citadel-config/auth-sds/index.md

 As you can see there is no secret file mounted at `/etc/certs` folder.

-## Securing SDS with pod security policies
+## Securing SDS with pod security policies{#securing-sds-with-pod-security-policies}

 The Istio Secret Discovery Service (SDS) uses the Citadel agent to distribute the certificate to the Envoy sidecar via a Unix domain socket.
 All pods running in the same Kubernetes node share the Citadel